jaysixco/configure-ad/README.md

 <br>

 <strong> Create an Admin account and a place to store all the users we'll create later  </strong><br>
 <strong> Log in to DC-1.
-Go to Start Menu/Search box and type in "Active Directory" and click "Active Directory Users and Computers (ADUC)" > <br>
+Go to Start Menu/Search box and type in "Active Directory" and click "Active Directory Users and Computers (ADUC)" > </strong><br>
 <img width="960" alt="Capture - ADUC" src="https://github.com/jaysixco/configure-ad/assets/160427311/b947408d-dde2-4fdd-9b40-57cb426ec615">
 <br>